UiPath/CoreWF/README.md

 * XAML - replaced with Portable.Xaml

-None of these components are trivial.
-I'll do my best to describe the options for each one.

 ### Instance stores
 The .NET Framework shipped with the SQL Workflow Instance Store (SWIS).
 This should be a straightforward port to the .NET Standard ([issue link](https://github.com/dmetzgar/corewf/issues/15)).